Community Contract

 General Ground Rules

 In this program, diversity and individual differences are respected, appreciated, and recognized as a source of strength.
 Students in this program are encouraged and expected to speak up and participate during activities, and to carefully and respectfully listen to each other.
-Every member of this program must show respect for every other member, so that everyone feels comfortable participating.
-Any attitude, belief, or language that implies that one person or group of people is superior to another (including but not limited to racist, sexist, xenophobic, ableist, and/or homophobic ideology) is unacceptable.
+Every organizer, speaker, and student involved with GOALS must show respect for every other GOALS participant, so that everyone feels comfortable participating.
+Any attitude, belief, or language that implies that one person or group of people is superior to another (including but not limited to racist, sexist, transphobic, xenophobic, ableist, or homophobic ideologies) is unacceptable.
 Such beliefs are destructive to our community and will hinder our ability to learn from each other.

 Discussions on Imposter Syndrome, Implicit Bias, and Equity in Mathematics